 State adult correctional facilities.
-By expanding the applicability of the penalty for perjury, the proposal may increase the future state-responsible (prison) bed space needs of the Commonwealth.
+By expanding the applicability of an existing Class 5 felony, the proposal may increase the future state-responsible (prison) bed space needs of the Commonwealth.
 Available data do not provide sufficient detail to estimate the number of new felony convictions that may result from the proposal; therefore, the magnitude of the impact on prison bed space needs cannot be determined.

 Local adult correctional facilities.
-Similarly, by expanding the applicability of an existing offense, the proposal may increase local-responsible (jail) bed space needs.
+Similarly, by expanding the applicability of existing offenses, the proposal may increase local-responsible (jail) bed space needs.
 Because the number of new convictions resulting from the proposal cannot be determined, the magnitude of the impact on jail beds cannot be quantified.